BURGER KING IPO: REVIEW, DETAILS & ANALYSIS

 The company also has several outstanding dues against creditors.
 A total of Rs.
 10.29 crores was due as on June 30, 2019.

-These factors show the other side to the Burger King India IPO.
+These factors show the other side of the Burger King India IPO.

 VALUATION OF BURGER KING INDIA IPO